jdc-cunningham/baka-vida/DEVLOG.md

 Idk being on my phone makes it more gamifiable where I'm looking at it more even when I'm out and about

+I want to push it to my phone real quick

+9:39 PM

+It says installing on device but it doesn't actually do it, ugh

+9:49 PM
+Ugh... still not installed

+I could pull this repo down on my other device and try to install it there

 ### 03/22/2025

 I'm trying to work on this but I'm working two jobs.